Review policy information regarding COVID-19 as it relates to finances for continuing students (enrolled during the Spring 2020 semester).

 A resource guide that will help new students and parents navigate through the billing and payment process at SDSU.

-Our office is closed at this time as a preventative measure during this public health crisis.
-However, you may email us at [email protected].
+Please note: Our office is closed at this time as a preventative measure during this public health crisis.
+During weekday business hours, 9:00 am - 4:00 pm, you can click to communicate real-time with our staff members (if any are available).
+Additionally, a Student Account Services chatbot is available 24/7 to help answer general inquiries.
+Alternatively you may email us at [email protected].

 1098-T Forms Now Available Online

 1098-T forms are available online.
 Simply log in to your Online Student Account and on the main screen look for the 1098-T section.
 There will be a link for your to view and download the current 2019 form (in addition to prior year forms).
 Note: 1098-T cannot be accessed from a parent account.

 If you are waiting for 1098-T to be delivered by mail they will arrive at the end of January.
 We encourage all students to access their forms online, and to consider clicking the button to sign up for electronic delivery only (option located in the same section).